 Spending too much on items that will go down in price

-I don’t like buying clothes and phones and other electronics that don’t contribute to my good health (when it comes to health, I spend as much as needed) or safety because these are items that I can do without and that will certainly go down in price once I buy them.
+I don’t like buying clothes, phones and other electronics that don’t contribute to my good health (when it comes to health, I spend as much as needed) or safety because these are some of the items that I can do without and that will certainly go down in price once I buy them.
 No one is going to return money for a sweater or a pair of jeans after one year.
 This money is wasted unless it’s one of a few sweaters or jeans that you have.
 If you need to buy new clothes because your old ones are in a poor condition – then it’s okay to buy new ones.
 But if you have 10+ sweaters and keep buying new ones, why?
 Does anyone really care what you’re wearing?
-Clothes are just a way to boost your confidence and show off.
+Clothes are just a way to boost our confidence and show off.
 “We buy things we don’t need with money we don’t have to impress people we don’t like”.
 Self-esteem of a confident person can’t be shattered because of other people’s opinions.
 If you lack confidence, read How to Be More Confident and Succeed in Life and What’s the Difference Between Confident People and Unconfident People?

 People must wake up and understand that expensive phones, watches, TVs, etc. don’t make them any cooler unless they are school kids.

 Sometimes I see people spending so much money on entertainment that the only question I have: are they that boring?
 Yes, boring, not bored.
 Because if you are a dull person, you’ll need a lot of activities to entertain yourself.
 But do you know what makes people less boring?
 Reading books and learning new stuff.
 By the way, it also helps with gaining more knowledge and developing new skills needed to succeed in life and actually add value to this world instead of living a mediocre life.